goncaloneves/likescounter/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Show the Likes Counter on your Wordpress website.
-Likes Counter shortcode comes with the following attributes: facebook page (or id), cache duration, offset and separator.
+You can set the following attributes: facebook page (or id), cache duration, offset and separator.

 == Description ==